jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/externalDocumentOnEnvelope/externalDocumentOnEnvelope.rst

 How to upload an external document
 ==================================

-1. Click on the upload zone
+1. Click the upload zone

 .. image:: pic_externalDocument/ExternalDocument.png
    :width: 600